sorbet/sorbet/website/docs/gradual.md

 By now we have a pretty good understanding of `T.untyped`:

-- It's useful for spurring short term adoption.
+- It's useful for spurring short-term adoption.
-- It harms our long term ability to statically analyze our code.
+- It harms our long-term ability to statically analyze our code.

 When a codebase is adopting a gradual type checker we see an adoption curve where `T.untyped` shows up everywhere then slowly gets phased out.
 There are